-DAVID FINKELSTEIN's video work has been featured in numerous film festivals around the world and has won awards at 25 of them.
+DAVID FINKELSTEIN is a Guggenheim Fellow.
+His video work has been featured in numerous film festivals around the world and has won awards at 28 of them.
 In 2013, he was an invited artist at the Traverse Vidéo Festival in Toulouse, France.
 His two feature films premiered at New Filmmakers in New York.
-He has had solo screenings of his films in Bilbao, London, Porto, New York, Chicago, Portland, Austin, North Carolina, Minnesota, Los Angeles, New Orleans, Philadelphia, and San Francisco.
+He has had solo screenings of his films in Bilbao, London, Porto, New York, Chicago, Portland, Austin, North Carolina, Minnesota, Los Angeles, New Orleans, Philadelphia, Columbia, and San Francisco.
 His work has been funded by The Fund for Creative Communities, The Field, Movement Research, Meet the Composer, The Brooklyn Arts Exchange, BACA, and other sources.